thedynamiclinker/we/Documentation/advanced/religion/for/beginners/archaeology/Let's Start the Jews.md

 (Citation 7: https://en.wikipedia.org/wiki/Chi_Rho)

-As you can see from these two data points, the set of Jews seems to be getting smaller with later iterations.
+As you can see from these two data points, the set of Jews seems to be accumulating more official doctrine over time, since version 2 appended to version 1's bible.
+That means the set of humans that agree with all the doctrine is necessarily getting smaller with later iterations.
+(Though their number appear to be growing, paradoxically.)

-So naturally the Jews version 0 is all the humans everywhere.
+So naturally the Jews version 0 is all the humans everywhere, in principle.
+But a much smaller group than the original Jews, in practice (so that we can faithfully maintain the paradox above.)

+Tl;dr: The Jews version zero is all the humans everywhere, but not many people know about the group or choose to join.

 I'm that.